Fix: Hopper 3 External Hard Drive Disappearing from DVR Menu

 Slower speed cables will work, but you’ll experience issues like frame skipping and recordings getting stuck during playback.

+This is especially true for HD content.
 Additionally, check the connection ports on both the hard drive and Hopper to make sure it isn’t damaged.

 If the USB ports on either device have bent pins when you look at them, it’s not going to work properly.